AI Summary of Peer-Reviewed Research

 Key points

-• Croplands consistently cooled land surface temperature at night relative to nearby grasslands.
+• Croplands cooled land surface temperature at night relative to nearby grasslands.

-• Daytime cropland temperature effects depended on hydroclimatic conditions: negative in more arid regions and positive in less arid regions.
+• Daytime cropland effects depended on hydroclimatic conditions, with cooling in more arid regions and warming in less arid regions.

-• The authors highlight a potential risk of intensified daytime warming in less arid regions with cropland expansion.
+• The authors highlight a potential risk of stronger daytime warming from cropland expansion in less arid regions.

 Disclosure